Hafsanuruddin/Chat-App/README.md

 Usage

-Install the required dependencies: npm install
-Start the application: npm run dev
+1.Install the required dependencies: npm install 2.Start the application: npm run dev
-Access the chat interface at localhost:3000 in your web browser
+3.Access the chat interface at localhost:3000 in your web browser